morgane-luminous/video-upload-API/README.md

 ### API

+With this API, you will be able to upload either video file nor external URI.

 You can find a complete json documentation about the API on `http://localhost:8000/docs.json` or using the command `php bin/console api:openapi:export`, but here is a quickview of availables routes.

 ### Videos